TanunM/SOC-Automation/README.md

 1. Open PowerShell
 Open **PowerShell as Administrator** on the Windows 10 VM.
 2. Run the Installation Command
-In the Wazuh Dashboard, click **Add Agent** to generate a PowerShell command for agent installation.
+In the Wazuh Dashboard, click **Add Agent** and filling up the information to generate a PowerShell command for agent installation.
 Replace the placeholder `Your IP address here` with the IP address of your **Wazuh Manager**.
 ```powershell
 Invoke-WebRequest -Uri https://packages.wazuh.com/4.x/windows/wazuh-agent-4.12.0-1.msi -Outfile ${env.tmp}\wazuh-agent.msi; msiexec.exe /i ${env.tmp}\wazuh-agent.msi /q WAZUH_MANAGER='Your IP address here' WAZUH_AGENT_NAME='Your cluster name here' WAZUH_REGISTRATION_SERVER='Your IP address here'